 - Type IV aids with filtration and can be found in the layers of your skin

-A school of thought suggests that hydrolyzed collagen that has been enzymatically broken down into fragments can reach your dermis; however, until more clinical testing has been done to support this idea, the jury is still out for us.
+A school of thought suggests that hydrolysed collagen that has been enzymatically broken down into fragments can reach your dermis; however, until more clinical testing has been done to support this idea, the jury is still out for us.

 Second, it enables your skin to hold onto moisture, keeping your skin plump and youthful, preventing signs of premature ageing.
 Third, it increases the density of collagen fibres within your skin.

-Usually, such products are made with collagen peptides or hydrolyzed collagen, which are more easily absorbed by your body.
+Usually, such products are made with collagen peptides or hydrolysed collagen, easily absorbed by your body.

-In one of our previous posts ‘Vitamin C for Skin Health: Your Complete Guide‘, we also emphasized how this vitamin can rebuild your skin’s DNA at a cellular level and encourage the formation of barriers that protect your skin.
+In one of our previous posts, ‘Vitamin C for Skin Health: Your Complete Guide‘, we also emphasised how this vitamin can rebuild your skin’s DNA at a cellular level and encourage the formation of barriers that protect your skin.

 Vitamin A derivatives (retinol and retinoid) and AHAs

-You can also boost your body’s collagen production by investing in topicals with retinol and alpha hydroxy acids (AHAs) like glycolic acid.
-A study cited by Everyday Health found that the aforementioned vitamin A derivatives can stimulate collagen synthesis in the skin.
+You can also boost your body’s collagen production by investing in topicals with retinol and alpha-hydroxy acids (AHAs) like glycolic acid.
+A study cited by Everyday Health found that Vitamin A derivatives can stimulate collagen synthesis in the skin.

 As with all supplements, oral collagen has not been FDA-regulated, so be sure to consult with your physician before using such supplements.

-Still, the molecular structure is far too large to penetrate to the dermis, which is where it needs to reach to make a visible difference.
+Still, the molecular structure is far too large to penetrate the dermis, which is where it needs to reach to make a visible difference.